 - 1 What Is Meant By The Term “Government IVA”?

-- 2 So, How Does An IVA Work?
+- 2 So, How Does A Government IVA Work?

 What Is Meant By The Term “Government IVA”?

-Basically, an IVA is not something that is generally administered by the government, however it is “supported” by the government due to the insolvency act 1986 where the IVA (otherwise known as the “individual voluntary arrangement”) was introduced as an alternative to bankruptcy to help people in substantial debt.
+Basically, an IVA is not something that is generally administered by the government, however it is “supported” by the government due to the insolvency act 1986 where the IVA (otherwise known as the “individual voluntary arrangement”, also supported by the financial conduct authority) was introduced as an alternative to bankruptcy to help people in substantial debt.

 So, the IVA “IS” supported by UK law and the British government but it is not administered by them (this doesn’t make it any less helpful to people in debt however).